 The School will always consider alternative arrangements that would achieve the same result as suspension of the member of staff.
 This could include either redeployment so that the member of staff does not have direct contact with the child concerned, or by providing an assistant to be present when the individual has contact with children.
 Full consideration will be given to all the options, subject to the need to ensure the safety and welfare of the pupil concerned and the need for a full and fair investigation.
-The School will give due weight to the views of the LADO.
+The School will give due weight to the views of the LADO, KCSiE and 'Working Together to Safeguard Children' (Sept.
+2018) when making a decision about suspension.